Hydrocodone and oxycodone are opioids, drugs that are mostly used to treat extreme pain.

-Additional therapies may be needed if you took the hydrocodone/oxycodone with other drugs such as Tylenol or aspirin.
+Additional therapies may be needed if the person took hydrocodone/oxycodone with other drugs, such as Tylenol or aspirin.

 If you receive medical attention before serious problems with your breathing occur, you should have few long-term consequences, and will probably be back to normal in a day.